LanDinh/khaleesi-ninja/documentation/kubernetes.md

 Each gate has the same base structure within kubernetes.

-It has a frontgate, which serves the SPA to the user via an ingress configuration.
+It has a `frontgate`, which serves the SPA to the user via an `ingress` configuration and inherits from the `core frontgate`.
 This SPA uses the backgate as entry point into the backend system.

-The backgate, too, is available via an ingress configuration.
+The `backgate`, too, is available via an `ingress` configuration, and inherits from the `core backgate`.
-It calls its own micro services as well as the core micro services to serve content.
+It calls its own `microservices` as well as the `core microservices` to serve content.

+Both the `backgates` and `microservices` have access to the `postgres` database deployed by `kubegres`.
+They also expose their API via `gRPC UI`.

 ### Conventions